tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

 surr = - tf.reduce_mean(adv_n * logprob_n)
 surr_sampled = - tf.reduce_mean(logprob_n) # Sampled loss of the policy
 ```
+* ACKTR and A2C trained with batch sizes of 2500 and TRPO trained with a batch size of 25000.

 ## result
 * performance: ACKTR > (A2C, TRPO)